billy-moore-98/loan-prediction/README.md

 Credit modelling is important in determining risk when investing in potential loans.
 If a borrower does not pay their loan back on time, the investor will lose money.

 In this project I have taken Lending Club loan data from 2007 to 2011.
 The data contains information on various loans, most of which were paid back on time and some which were defaulted.
+The data can be found [here](https://www.kaggle.com/wordsforthewise/lending-club).

 The aim is to build a machine learning model that will accurately predict whether a potential borrower will pay their loan back on time.
 In this context the true positive and false positive rates are important.
 If we invest in a false positive, we will lose money.